 Ozwald Boateng dresses Stanford Blatch one of the key male characters of

 the hit show Sex And The City over several episodes.
 The brand is verbally

 Ozwald Boateng is commissioned to dress the male cast of the Matrix Reloaded - the single most anticipated film of the year - for its premier’s around the globe, from Los Angeles and New York, to Cannes and London.

 2003 - GIVENCHY

-In 2003 Ozwald Boateng made an other mark on fashion history when he was appointed by Bernard Arnault as Creative Director for menswear for French Fashion House Givenchy.
-With Hubert Givenchy as his inspiration Ozwald Boateng reinvented the Givenchy style to suit the modern French man
+In 2003 Ozwald Boateng made another mark in fashion history when he was appointed by Bernard Arnault as Creative Director for menswear for French Fashion House Givenchy.
+With Hubert Givenchy as his inspiration, Ozwald Boateng reinvented the Givenchy style to suit the modern French man.

 2004 - A NEW CHAPTER

 Ozwald Boateng presents his first collection for Givenchy at a spectacular show in Paris.
 His dedication to making short films is taken to a new level as he also presents his first animation - a Japanese, manga-style piece that he wrote and directed.

 2005 - DRESSING JAMIE FOXX FOR THE 2005 OSCARS